haiwera-silk-cd/magento-devdocs/guides/v2.0/cloud/trouble/redis-troubleshooting.md

 To resolve, we recommend enabling and using Configuration Management options to move your static content deployment from the Deploy to Build phase.

 1. Remove all static content first from `pub/static/frontend/*` and also from `var/view_preprocessed`.
-2. Enable and use the recommended [`scd-dump` command](http://devdocs.magento.com/guides/v2.1/cloud/live/sens-data-over.html#cloud-config-specific-recomm) for Configuration Management (Pipeline Deployment).
+2. Enable and use the recommended [`scd-dump` command](http://devdocs.magento.com/guides/v2.1/cloud/live/sens-data-over.html#cloud-config-specific-recomm) for Configuration Management (管道部署).
 Remember, you will need to add and push the file generated to Git: `config.local.php` for 2.1.X or `config.php` for 2.2.X.

 If you continue to encounter these issues after using this method of deployment, you can attempt the following work-around.
 However, this method will dramatically increase the static content deployment time as it reduces deployment to a single thread.